Ph-ill/Digestarr/README.md

 - **Scheduling:** Digestarr uses APScheduler (via the Flask configurator) to read scheduling settings (`SCHEDULE_TIME` and `SCHEDULE_DAYS`) from your `.env` file.
 At the specified time(s), it executes `main.py` to fetch media data, compose a digest, and send notifications.
 - **Messaging:** Notifications are delivered via Telegram and WhatsApp (using ChatMeBot).
+- **Modules:** The digest is composed of multiple modules:
+  - **Media Content:** Retrieves data from Sonarr and Radarr.
+  - **Weather Forecast:** Fetches the day’s weather using the Open-Meteo API.
+  - **Message of the Day:** Displays a custom message if configured.
+  - **AI Enhancements:** Optionally adds emoji enhancements to media titles.
 - **Logging:** Console logs provide insight into scheduler initialization and job execution for troubleshooting.

 ---